RNAS Hinstock

-Royal Naval Air Station Hinstock (RNAS Hinstock, also known as HMS Godwit) is a former Royal Navy, Fleet Air Arm station, located 4 mi South West of Market Drayton in Shropshire, England.
+Royal Naval Air Station Hinstock (RNAS Hinstock, also known as HMS Godwit) is a former Royal Navy, Naval Air Station, located 4 mi South West of Market Drayton in Shropshire, England.
 It was operational between 1941 and 1947, being used by both the Royal Air Force (1941-1942) and the Royal Navy (1942–1947).

 The airfield lies 1.75 mi West of the village of Hinstock in Shropshire.
 Stoke on Trent lies 13 mi North East and Shrewsbury 11.5 mi South West.
 Birmingham lies 30 mi South East.

 The airfield opened as RAF Ollerton in 1941 as No. 21 Satellite Landing Ground, as an emergency landing ground for RAF Tern Hill.
 It was utilised by RAF Maintenance Units and also used as a satellite landing ground for RAF Burtonwood and RAF Shawbury.
 It was then transferred to the Admiralty who used it from 1942 until 1947, home to a small number of Naval Air Squadrons, known as the Central Naval Instrument Flying Training School, specialising in instrument and blind approach flying training and operating a variety of aircraft.
 The airfield was closed in February 1947.